alexeev-engineer/paintlog/README.md

  - [x] Logging
  - [x] Benchmark and decorators for funcs
  - [ ] Update advanced print for debug (pydbg_obj)
- - [ ] Update docs and commentaries in code
+ - [ ] Update docs and commentaries in code1

 ## Copyright
 Copyright © 2024, Alexeev Bronislav and Core86® LLC